JinangAi07/Gradient-Descent/README.md

    * Set initial model parameters: $w_0$ , $b_0$

 2. Training the model:
-   * Repeat iter times:
+   * Repeat $iter$ times:
      * Calculate gradients (partial derivatives of $w$ and $b$)
      * Update parameters $w$ and $b$
      * Calculate and record the loss (MSE)
      * Periodically display the current iteration's parameters and loss

 3. Visualizing the results:
+   * plot scatterplot
+   * Plot loss graph
-   * After training, plot a scatterplot, loss graph, and comparison between actual and predicted values
+   * Plot comparison between actual and predicted values

 4. Return:
    * Return the final loss value and the list of losses across all iterations